digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

 Running Postgres in Docker
 --------------------------

 Canton requires an appropriate database to persist data.
-For this purpose, such a database can also be run in a docker container using the following, helpful command:
+For this purpose, such a database can also be run in a Docker container using the following, helpful command:

 .. code-block:: bash